shrirang-kurhe/Rag-Faq-Chatbot/README.md

 ## 📂 Files in the Project

 - `app.py` — Main Streamlit app
-- `faqs.txt` — File containing all frequently asked questions and answers
+- `README.md`
+- `faqs.txt` — *(Not included)* You must add this manually with your FAQs

+## 📌 Future Improvements

+- Add UI enhancements
+- Support PDF and Docx file ingestion
+- Enable feedback/rating system for chatbot answers

 ---